 Pregnancy After Plastic Surgery

 Whether planned or unexpected it is not uncommon for patients to go through pregnancy after having plastic surgery.
-One of the most asked questions regarding pregnancy after already having plastic surgery is in regards to breast feeding.
-Dr. Pousti understands the importance of the nutrients breast feeding provides for your infant and takes that into account while performing breast augmentation surgery.
-Although it can not be guaranteed, the majority of our patients are able to breast feed without complications.
+One of the most asked questions regarding pregnancy after already having plastic surgery is in regard to breastfeeding.
+Dr. Pousti understands the importance of the nutrients breastfeeding provides for your infant and takes that into account while performing breast augmentation surgery.
+Although it can not be guaranteed, the majority of our patients can breastfeed without complications.
 More information on breastfeeding with implants.

 Patient Before Breast Augmentation, After Breast Augmentation, 1 Year Post-Op/2 Months After Childbirth